Can You Refinance Defaulted Student Loans?

 In order to rehabilitate a Direct Loan or FFEL program loan, your monthly payments must be no more than 20 days late.
 Your loan servicer will determine the new monthly payment, which is 15% of your discretionary income.

 When you have successfully rehabilitated your loan, the default may be wiped from your credit history.
-Note that any late payments reported to the credit bureaus before the loan went into default will remain on your credit report.
+Note that any late payments reported to the credit bureaus before the loan went into default will remain on your credit reports.

 Repaying Your Loan in Full